 Q Who is eligible for a Resource Grant?

-A Indiana congregations that can show:
+A An Indiana congregation is eligible if it can show:

 Q Are there items a Resource Grant does not fund?

-A Yes, Grant funds cannot be used for:
+A Yes.
+Grant funds cannot be used for:

 Q What follow-up grant reporting does the Center for Congregations require?

 A Each congregation receiving a Resource Grant agrees to send the Center for Congregations a quarterly report and a final report of their project within one year of the date the grant was awarded.
 The final report must include a complete financial report.
 All these reports are filed on-line.
 Reporting forms will be made available.
 We do not routinely require a congregation to provide receipts of grant eligible expenses.
 However, the Center may request verification for all or a portion of the grant’s eligible expenses.
 Please note: Failure to submit an acceptable final report will jeopardize a congregation’s ability to be considered for future grants.